craighurt/Sitecore-Azure-Quickstart-Templates/Sitecore 8.2.1/my-xm-slot/README.md

 * Fix the Search service `replicacount` property name + `apiVersion` date value (PR #8).
 * Assign `alwaysOn` and `use32BitWorkerProcess` according the `web.sku.name` value (PR #8).
 * Take into account the `linkedTemplate` pattern with this PR #9.
+* Integrate Azure KeyVault to store and get value of: passwords, Sitecore license file and Sitecore MS Deploy Package URLs (PR #10).

 # Deployments